TrendingTechnology/larua/README.md

 ##Header
 The header.hbs partial (mati/partials/header.hbs) basically consists of the blogtitle and the blog description.

+##Sidebar(s)
+First sidebar (mati/partials/sidebar.hbs) is shown on the main screen.
+Default template is basically an empty sidebar div.
+Just put what you want to show inside the div and voila.

+Second sidebar (mati/partials/sidebar-secondary.hbs) is shown when viewer a post.
+The second sidebar has support for your own images.
+Check your user profile and add a profile image and if you want a bit more 'wow'; add a user cover image as well.

 ##Pagination
 In the current release there is an custom Pagination file for tweaking.
 For example to translate the pagination text into a different language.
 The file can be found at the following location: /mati/partials/pagination.hbs.
 If you want to remove the (custom) pagination remove this file.